NormalNvim/NormalNvim/README.md

 WIP

 ## FAQ
-Please before opening an issue, check [the AstroVim manual](https://astronvim.com/).
+Please before opening an issue, check [the AstroVim manual](https://astronvim.com/) and the [AstroVim Community](https://github.com/AstroNvim/astrocommunity) repos where you can find help about how to install and configure most plugins.

 * **NormalNvim is not working ok.
 How can I know why?**